The Secret to Enjoying the Holidays With Food, Fun and Feeding Frenzies Without Overindulging

 If you want glowing skin, you need to get that heart rate up and build some muscle with aerobic and strength training activities to keep your metabolic rate up.
 You do not have to deprive yourself of treats, but be smart.
 Simply because the food is scrumptious and evokes happy memories doesn't mean you have to gobble it all up at once.
 Savor the food, the fun, and your friends and family and you will be around much longer if you do not over indulge in calorically dense food.

 Help Control Your Food Intake With These Tips

 - Avoiding thirst

-My delightful friend Sylvia Morrison, a marketing executive at the Cleveland Clinic, faithfully writes down EVERYTHING she eats.
+A dear friend of mine faithfully writes down EVERYTHING she eats.
 Yes, it is much harder to mindlessly overeat if you have to write it all down.
 It's called "food confession".
-She also wears a pedometer like I do, and monitors her physical activity.
+She also wears a tracking device like I do, and monitors her physical activity.

 Cheers to you and your family during this splendid holiday season.
 I am off to briskly walk because I haven't yet hit my 10,000 plus steps for the day.

 Be Strong, Be Healthy, and Be in Charge!